iamb4uc/iamb4uc.xyz/content/anime.md

 title: "Anime"
 draft: false
 ---

-[Disclaimer]
-> I am no weeb or otaku, just a regular "***ɘoᗡ ᴎoʜႱ***" and I don't care if your "underrated anime" is not in my list, go fuck yourself

-A list of definitely not-cringe anime/manga.
 1. ***Neon-Genesis Evangalion***
 One of my most favorite anime of all time, it was one of the first anime that made me interested in **serious topics** such as mental health, trauma in an ANIME.
 It is very rare to see good quality anime these days.
 But if you are a sucker for good plot and short anime that wont take too much dedication to watch through like me you will love this one.